benmarwick/Interactive_PCA_Explorer/readme.md

 ## How to use

-Start on the first (left-most) tab to upload your CSV file, then click on each tab, in order from left to right, to see the results.
+Start on the first (left-most) tab to upload your CSV files, then click on each tab, in order from left to right, to see the results.

 ## Screenshots